esnho/notes/README.md

 # notes
-notes about what I find useful
+notes about what I find useful or beatiful

 # Augmented Reality